 After losing Viipuri, the Finns concentrated their defence in the Tienhaara region, which seemed favourable for defensive purposes as local waterways cut the already narrow battlefield into several islands.

-Majuri Alpo Marttinen’s JR61 infantry regiment, whose men were largely of ethnic Swedish origin and volunteers from Sweden, was part of Kenraalimajuri Alonzo Sundman’s 17th Division and arrived in the Karelian isthmus from Svir immediately after the loss of Viipuri, and on 22 June was deployed for the defence of Tienhaara on the coastal road leading to the north from Viipuri toward inner Finland on the shore of the Kivisillansalmi strait.
+Majuri Alpo Marttinen’s 61st Jalkaväkirykmentti, whose men were largely of ethnic Swedish origin and volunteers from Sweden, was part of Kenraalimajuri Alonzo Sundman’s 17th Divisioona and arrived in the Karelian isthmus from Svir immediately after the loss of Viipuri, and on 22 June was deployed for the defence of Tienhaara on the coastal road leading to the north from Viipuri toward inner Finland on the shore of the Kivisillansalmi strait.
 Here the regiment relieved battle-worn units.
-Aided by potent artillery support and the local air superiority of the Gefechtsverband 'Kuhlmey', the regiment was able to hold the Tienhaara region, including the Kivisillansalmistrait, as it checked repeated attacks by the 90th and 372nd Divisions of the CVIII Corps, supported by strong artillery fire, to take a location suitable for the breaching of the 'VKT Linja'.
+Aided by potent artillery support and the local air superiority of the Gefechtsverband 'Kuhlmey', the regiment was able to hold the Tienhaara region, including the Kivisillansalmistrait, as it checked repeated attacks by the 90th and 372nd Divisions of the CVIII Corps, supported by strong artillery fire, to take a location suitable for the breaching of the 'VKT-linja'.

 Govorov now decided that further attempts to cross the local waterways would be too costly and time-consuming, and instead concentrated the bulk of his forces in the Juustila and Ihantala area and thus making a contribution to the events which led to fighting in the Tali-Ihantala region.
 Finnish forces held Tienhaara until the ceasefire which ended the 'Jatkosota'.